 Center for Stabilization & Economic Reconstruction

-- To bring together all stability operations actors who work in post-conflict or post-disaster scenarios, including, but not limited to,
+Participants in the programs include stability operations actors who work in post-conflict or post-disaster scenarios for:

-- U.S. and international government agencies,
+- U.S. and international government agencies

-- the private sector,
+- private sector

 |Connect with IDB on LinkedIn, Facebook, and Twitter.